Healthcare science in Scotland – national event in Edinburgh 15th June “Delivering Realistic Healthcare Science”.

 You will hear how the themes of Realistic Medicine have resonated with all professions providing health and social care.
 Here, ‘medicine’ does not solely apply to the work carried out by medical doctors – it should be considered as the broad concept of using skills and knowledge to maintain health and to prevent, identify and treat illness.
 It is impossible to achieve Realistic Medicine without a truly multidisciplinary approach, appreciating the varied skills and experience of the health and social care workforce in Scotland.
 It is more important now than ever to gain a shared understanding of what Realistic Medicine means in different health and social care contexts.

 The annual event will celebrate the work of Healthcare Scientists as we aim to drive improvement and work collaboratively within a multi-stakeholder environment.
-Our workshops have a variety of different topical areas, such as how we can transform our workforce, examples of quality improvement in action, how HCS contribute to service delivery in the community, what’s happening within science registration, along with how can we practice a realistic healthcare science approach within a shared services environment.
+Our workshops have a variety of different topical areas, such as how we can transform our workforce, examples of quality improvement in action, how HCS contribute to service delivery in the community, what’s happening within science registration, along with how can we practise a realistic Healthcare Science approach within a shared services environment.

 Design your A1 sized poster and send us a copy in PDF format to firstname.lastname@example.org by 25 May 2017.